 No, you cannot sub different flours.
 The amount and combination of each flour plays a different role in the final bread.
 Using different flours would not return the same results.

 While I have not tried making these with flax eggs, or any other egg substitute, I think it would work.
-Be sure to use dairy-free milk in addition to an egg substitute to make vegan.
+Be sure to use dairy-free milk and dairy-free chocolate chips in addition to an egg substitute.

 While oats (which are ground down to make oat flour) are gluten free, they can become contaminated with gluten during processing.
-To ensure there are no traces of gluten in your oats and/or oat flour, you need to make sure they are certified gluten free.
+To ensure there are no traces of gluten in your oats and/or oat flour, you need to make sure the oat flour is certified gluten free.

 If you make this recipe, please let me know what you think!
 I would so appreciate you leaving a star rating and/or comment below.
 And don't forget to share a photo on Instagram or Facebook and mention @CleanPlateMama!